 In this issue

-Have you been inspired by a great Scottish woman (famous or not)?
+Do you have a variety of Celtic ancestry?
+Do you follow any Celtic traditions outside of Scottish?
 Do you have you any comments from the content in this month’s edition?
 Share your story with us by email, post, social media or at: www.scottishbanner.com/contact-us

 We appreciate your support and hope you enjoy this edition.